haminhcong/spring-web-jpa/README.md

 ## How to run tests

 - To run unit tests, execute this command: `mvn clean test -DskipITs`
-- To run integration tests, execute this command: ` mvn clean integration-test verify -DskipUT`
+- To run component tests, execute this command: `mvn clean integration-test verify -DskipUTs`

 ## To check code coverage